abdelrhman1040/Assembly-Dino/README.md

 ![Status](https://img.shields.io/badge/Status-Complete-green)

 ## 🎮 Game Overview
-The player controls a dinosaur running through an endless desert.
-The goal is to survive as long as possible by jumping over obstacles (cactuses).
-The game features:
 * **Real-time Rendering:** Graphics are drawn directly to the memory address of the Bitmap Display.
 * **Physics Engine:** Custom logic for gravity, jumping velocity, and ground collision.
 * **Collision Detection:** Pixel-perfect calculation to detect when the dino hits an obstacle.
-* **Score Tracking:** The score increases as the game progresses.

 ## 🛠️ Prerequisites
 To run this game, you need: